Osteoporosis and Fracture Prevention Workshop

 Cost: $195+ HST

-This is a three-credit-per-hour Mainpro+ certified program.
+This is a one-credit-per-hour Mainpro+ certified program.

 Scientific Planning Committee: